 Our subscription service revenue is comprised of fees for contracts that provide customers a right to access our software for a subscribed period.
 We do not provide the customer the contractual right to license the software at any time outside of the subscription period under these contracts.
+Our subscription service revenue is primarily based on rates per location, including rates per points of sale and per room.
+We recognize certain subscription service revenue on a per-transaction basis.
 The customer can only benefit from the software and software maintenance when provided the right to access the software.
-Accordingly, each of the rights to access the software, the maintenance services, and any hosting services is not considered a distinct performance obligation in the context of the contract and should be combined into a single performance obligation to be recognized over the contract period.
+Accordingly, each of the rights to access the software, the maintenance services, any hosting services, and any transaction-based services is not considered a distinct performance obligation in the contract of the contract and should be combined into a single performance obligation to be recognized over the contract period.
 The Company recognizes subscription revenue over a one-month period based on the typical monthly invoicing and renewal cycle in accordance with our customer agreement terms.